The Art of Clean Air

 Air Cleaners – Air Purifiers

-We had a particular instance of a retired couple with an immaculate home who wanted their home air quality checked because they constantly had the sniffles when they were home.
-The cause was traced to the cleaning lady’s vacuum, which was used in dozens of locations throughout the week and leaked millions of fine particulates throughout the couples’ home each week.
-A dust analysis recovered high levels of cat & dog allergens (the couple had no pets) not to mention mouse, cockroach, molds and high quantities of dust mites.
+We had a particular instance of a retired couple with an immaculate home who wanted to have the air quality checked because they constantly had the sniffles.
+The cause was traced to the cleaning lady’s vacuum, used in dozens of locations throughout the week and leaking millions of fine particulates throughout the couple’s home each week.
+A dust analysis recovered high levels of cat and dog allergens (the couple had no pets) not to mention mouse, cockroach, molds and high quantities of dust mites.
 Cleaning services are great in keeping a home clean and healthy, but only if your own equipment and your own green cleaning products will be used.